muffinista/chatterbot/README.markdown

 TODO
 ====

+* document DSL methods
+* consider switching to Twitter gem for API
 * web-based frontend for tracking bot activity
 * opt-out system that adds people to blacklist if they reply to a bot in the right way